Swetha-CT/Innomatics_Data_Analysis-EV-Hackathon/README.md

 * Fuel Cell Electric Vehicle (FCEV) :
       - FCEV stores hydrogen gas in the tank and uses electric motors like BEV
       - Example: Toyota FCV Concept.

-We were given multiple tasks to do:
+In the Hackathon, we were given multiple tasks to do:
 ## Task 1: To apply Exploratory Data Analysis (Univariate and Bivariate) using plotly.express library.

     *Insights :